Lahari-nagaraj/Marvel_Level1/level1.md

 I explored the mathematical foundations behind machine learning by working on curve fitting and Fourier transforms.
 For curve fitting, I used Desmos to visualize and model a function of my choice.
 I experimented with polynomial functions and learned how changing the degree of the polynomial affected the fit of the curve to the data points.
 This hands-on exercise helped me understand how curve fitting plays a crucial role in regression problems, where the goal is to find a function that best approximates the relationship between variables.
 I also learned how overfitting can occur with higher-degree polynomials and the importance of balancing complexity and generalization.

+ I learned how Fourier Transforms break down signals into sine and cosine waves, allowing complex functions to be represented as sums of simpler waves.
+Visualizing these transformations improved my understanding of how Fourier analysis underpins many data processing, such as signal processing and feature extraction.
+Overall, this task deepened my appreciation for the math that powers machine learning models.

+image
+image
+github

+# Task 10: Support vector machines

+ I explored Support Vector Machines (SVM), a powerful supervised learning algorithm used mainly for binary classification.
+I learned how SVM finds the optimal hyperplane that maximizes the margin between two classes, helping to separate data points as clearly as possible.
+By applying SVM to the Breast Cancer dataset, I gained practical experience in building models that aid in medical diagnosis.
+This task helped me understand key concepts such as margin maximization, kernel tricks for non-linear data, and the importance of regularization in controlling model complexity.

+blog